jcvalladares/xtreamteam/README.md

 ###### RUBRIC: Continuous Delivery: You have a Continuous Delivery system running.
 When the build is &quot;green&quot;, the CD system deploys your software to a production environment (&quot;Production&quot;); when the build is &quot;red&quot;, the CD system doesn&#39;t alter Production.
 The CD system executes additional tests of your software in Production to ensure Production is up and running successfully after deployment.
 You have provided evidence that your CD system exists and behaves properly

 #### Our CD Pipeline also executes within Jenkins.
 Our pipeline contains a parameter that allows the user to indicate if it wants to deploy the application to production.
-If the user indicates they want the pipeline deployed, the &#39;Deploy&#39; section of the Jenkins script is run and the application is dockerized and &quot;deployed to production&quot;.
-In addition, we add an additional environment test (via a curl command) to confirm everything was deployed properly.
+If the user indicates a deployment is needed (green), they deploy section will run along with an additional environment tests.
+If the user does not indicate this (red), it will not run.

 ![Pipeline Picture](images/PIPELINE.png)